 We took some customary photos including awkward poses with our thumbs up and arms spread (“Brits always struggle with those,” our climb leader noted amusedly).
 Naturally, we preferred the most natural one.

 So – all in all, was the Sydney Bridge Climb worth it?
-There’s no denying that the prices are steep ($303 AUD / $230 USD per person plus more for photos).
-We certainly balked at the prices before we arrived in the country, but we soon realised that everything is expensive in Australia.
+There’s no denying that the prices are steep (starting from $268 AUD per person; plus more for photos).
+We certainly baulked at the prices before we arrived in the country, but we soon realised that everything is expensive in Australia.
 The Sydney Bridge Climb is one of the most iconic things you can do in the country and for that reason alone, it’s worth it.